Overparameterized Linear Regression under Adversarial Attacks: Adversarial risk in linear regression

 \begin{lemma} Let $q$ be a positive real number for which $\frac{1}{p} + \frac{1}{q} = 1$, then\footnote{The result still holds for the pair of values ${(p = 1, q = \infty)}$ and ${(p = \infty, q = 1)}$.}

 \end{lemma}

-The lemma is simple, but it turns out to be a useful tool when analysing robustness to adversarial attacks and adversarial training.
+The lemma above turns out to be a useful tool when analysing robustness to adversarial attacks and adversarial training.
 A contribution of this paper is to show how it can be used in various situations.
-In Section~\ref{sec:adversarial-robustness}, Lemma~\ref{thm:advrisk-closeform} is used to analyse the adversarial robustness of linear models and the interplay between overparameterization and robustness.
+In Section~\ref{sec:adversarial-robustness}, Lemma~\ref{thm:advrisk-closeform} is used to analyse the adversarial robustness of linear models and the interplay between overparametrization and robustness.
 In Section~\ref{sec:adversarial-training}, we show how the formula allows for an efficient method for adversarial training using convex programming.